Coronavirus - Accessing Medi-Cal Services During the COVID-19 Public Emergency

 - Medi-Cal or your Medi-Cal plan does not need to wait for approval for services related to COVID-19 treatment.

-Another program called Presumptive Eligibility for COVID-19 (PE for COVID-19) is available for California residents who have no insurance, currently have private insurance that does not cover diagnostic testing, testing-related services, and treatment service for COVID-19, and who are not otherwise eligible for Medi-Cal.5 Examples of people who are not eligible for Medi-Cal include people who have incomes that are too high for Medi-Cal or are not eligible for Medi-Cal due to immigration status.6 PE for COVID-19 is not considered a public charge for immigration purposes.
-PE for COVID-19 is short-term coverage that ends on the last day of the following month.7 This program is only offered in some hospitals.
-For information on qualified PE for COVID-19 hospitals, you can call (800) 541-5555, Monday - Friday, 8:00 A.M. to 5:00 P.M or review the “HPE Provider Lists” located at the bottom of the webpage: https://www.dhcs.ca.gov/services/medi-cal/eligibility/Pages/HospitalPE.aspx.
+Another program called COVID-19 Uninsured Program10 is available for California residents who have no insurance, currently have private insurance that does not cover diagnostic testing, testing-related services, and treatment service for COVID-19, and who are not otherwise eligible for Medi-Cal with no share of cost (Note: If you have Medi-Cal with a share of cost, you can still apply for the COVID-19 Uninsured Group Program if you have not met your share of cost obligation for the application month.).11 Examples include people who have incomes that are too high for Medi-Cal with no share of cost, are underinsured, or are not eligible for Medi-Cal due to immigration status.12 COVID-19 Uninsured Program is not considered a public charge for immigration purposes.